lucbories/devapt/README.md

 ## Technical details

 With Devapt you define
-* A topology, simple (one application, one server) or complex (many applications on many distributed servers).
+* A topology, simple (one application, one server, one service) or complex (many services distributed for many applications on many distributed servers).
 * Some resources (models, views, menubars, menus)
 * Security rules